-Jack first made molten cakes for us for valentines day a few years ago and these luscious little cakes have become a tradition of ours ever since.
+Jack first made molten cakes for us for valentines day a few years ago and these luscious little cakes have been a tradition of ours ever since.

-It’s the one night a year that Jack cooks and (given his limited experience) he doesn’t play it safe.
-He might not know the difference between a scallion and a scallop, or that 3 cloves of garlic are not 3 bulbs of garlic.
-And every single pot and pan we own will be scattered around every bit of counter space we have (and we have a lot of it).
-But you have to admire the ambition & the effort.
+It’s the one night a year that Jack cooks and he doesn’t play it safe.
+He might not know the difference between a scallion and a scallop, or that 3 cloves of garlic are not 3 bulbs of garlic… every single pot and pan we own will be scattered around every bit of counter space we have… but over the years he’s learned to make a mean molten cake.

 This recipe makes 12 muffin-sized cakes.